 How High Risk Life Insurance Works

 In many cases, life insurance companies will tack on an additional charge for an applicant who has a higher risk occupation.
 This charge is referred to as a “flat extra.”
-The flat extra charge is an amount that is added to the premium per $1,000 worth of life insurance coverage.
+The extra flat charge is an amount that is added to the premium per $1,000 worth of life insurance coverage.
 Depending on the policy holder’s occupation, the flat extra charge may range between $2 and $5 per month per $1,000 of life insurance coverage.

-Likewise, not all high risk occupations are underwritten equally.
+Likewise, not all high-risk occupations are underwritten equally.
 This is because different occupations present differing levels of risk to an insurer.
 And, other factors will also have a bearing on whether or not an applicant will be approved as well, such as the individual’s overall health condition and their health history.

 Where to Find Life Insurance